banner

 MessageQueue & Message#

-As its name suggests, it is a FIFO queue, created through native method (Native) memory pointer
+As the name suggests, it is a FIFO queue, created through native method (Native) memory pointer

 private native static long nativeInit();